 Welcome to the Ballindalloch Castle website.
-I hope that you will find here all you wish to know about the Castle and Gardens, our family home since the Fifteenth Century.
+I hope that you will find here all you wish to know about the Castle and Gardens, our family home since the Sixteenth Century.

 You will also find further information here about the wider Estate, the Ballindalloch Distillery and the Ballindalloch Castle Golf Course.

-Do get in touch with any questions, and do keep in touch with us by subscribing to the website and you will receive automatic notification of when the site is updated.
+Do call or send us an email with any questions, and do keep in touch with us by subscribing to the website and you will receive automatic notification of when the site is updated.
 You can also follow us on our Facebook page.

 Do come and explore and enjoy five hundred years of Highland history, acres of formal gardens, woodlands and riverside walks, the children’s Playground, Picnic Area, Tearoom and Gift Shop…and some award-winning loos!
 The links to the right will take you to all the information about the Castle and Estate that you could wish.